Microsoft Time Tracking

 Time Tracking within Azure DevOps

-Want to annoy your developers?
+Do you know what developers love?
 Ask them to fill out a timesheet while they're working.
-Make sure to interrupt them in the middle of a massive task, too!
+Make sure to interrupt them in the middle of resolving complicated bug, too!

 OK, we're joking, please don't do that.
 However, it is essential to prioritize time tracking for productivity, estimation, and payroll purposes without causing unnecessary annoyance to your developers.
-The good news is that you can achieve this without the tedious task of filling out spreadsheets.
+The good news is that you can achieve this without the tedious task of filling out spreadsheets and interrupting your team's focused work.

 Meet Timeneye time tracking.